 How Many Calories in 500 ml Milk?

-In India, milk isn’t just a beverage, it’s a lifestyle.
-From chai to lassi, from morning cornflakes to bedtime haldi doodh, we consume milk multiple times a day.
-Yet, the average person doesn’t realize that choosing buffalo milk over toned milk can add 283 extra calories per 500 ml.
+The calorie content of 500ml milk varies significantly depending on the type and processing method.
+On average, a 500ml serving of whole milk contains approximately 320 calories, making it a calorie-dense beverage that should be factored into your daily intake.
+The average person doesn’t realize that choosing buffalo milk over toned milk can add 283 extra calories per 500 ml.
 That’s like eating an extra roti with ghee every single day without knowing it.

 What are the Different Milk Types